kirabase/hyper-shell/readme.md

 2 - Get your OpenAI API key:

-Dodo uses OpenAI to create its advanced behaviors, and it requires you to create an API key.
+HyperShell uses OpenAI to create its advanced behaviors, and it requires you to create an API key.
 To obtain an OpenAI API key, sign up for an account at [OpenAI](https://beta.openai.com/signup/) and navigate to the [API key](https://platform.openai.com/account/api-keys) section on your account page.

 OpenAI API Costs and Free Usage: When you register an account, OpenAI provides a free tier with limited usage, requiring a credit card for verification.
 After exhausting the free tier, you'll need to choose a paid plan.
-Dodo uses GPT3.5, which will cost you a few cents a day.
+HyperShell uses GPT3.5, which will cost you a few cents a day.
 Monitor your API usage to avoid unexpected charges.
 For detailed pricing information, visit the [OpenAI Pricing page](https://openai.com/pricing).

 3 - Set up your OpenAI API key:

-If you want to try dodo just run it, the first time it will ask you for the key; if you don't want to do it at each session, dodo supports multiple ways to set the key:
+If you want to try HyperShell just run it, the first time it will ask you for the key; if you don't want to do it at each session, HyperShell supports multiple ways to set the key:

 *Option 1:* Set the OPENAI_API_KEY environment variable with your OpenAI API key: